OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Agriculture-Dairies/doc/README.md

 ## Introduction ##

-The ***Industry - Breweries*** map indicates the locations of breweries in the Poudre Basin.
+The ***Industry - Dairies*** map indicates the locations of dairies in the Poudre Basin.

 ## Update Frequency ##

-This product is updated infrequently, based on changes in Breweries dataset.
+This product is updated infrequently, based on changes in dairies dataset.

 ## Datasets ##